canokeys/canokey-stm32/README.md

 - Linux OS with pcscd, pcsc_scan and scriptor installed

-Connect the Canokey to PC, an USB CCID device should show up.
+Connect the CanoKey to PC, an USB CCID device should show up.
 The `pcsc_scan` command should be able to detect a smart card:

 ```shell
 $ pcsc_scan